ilyabo/covid19-charite-lus/README.md

 ### Development

 You need to install [Netlify CLI](https://docs.netlify.com/cli/get-started/).

-    netlify dev
+Then run:

-Runs the app in the development mode.<br />
+    yarn dev

-Open [http://localhost:3033](http://localhost:3033) to view it in the browser.
+Open [http://localhost:8888](http://localhost:8888) to view it in the browser.